-C.3c Employed Individuals: The total number of employed individuals who were considered employed, at time of enrollment, and meets at least one of the following conditions:

-(a) Did any work at all as a paid employee,

-(b) Did any work at all in his or her own business, profession, or farm,

-(c) Worked as an unpaid worker in an enterprise operated by a member of the family, or

-(d) is one who was not working, but has a job or business from which he or she was temporarily absent because of illness, bad weather, vacation, labor-management dispute, or personal reasons, whether or not paid by the employer for time-off, and whether or not seeking another job, or

-(e) Is an incumbent worker who needs training to secure full-time employment, advance in their careers, or retain their occupation.

 C.3d Incumbent Workers: The count of the total number of new participants who are incumbent workers, as defined, at the time of participation.
-An Incumbent Worker is an employed worker who needs industry-related training to (a) secure full-time employment, (b) retain their current position in the same field, or (c) advance in their career or along their current career pathway.
+An Incumbent Worker is an employed worker in need of skills upgrades to (a) obtain a new job, or (b) retain a current job that is requiring new or different skills in an H-1B industry/occupation.
+Training must developed with an employer or employer association to upgrade skills training.
+This definition includes newly hired workers and workers whose hours have been reduced and/or earnings have declined.
+An employed worker whose employer does not have a training agreement with the grantee (where training is developed with an employer or employer association to upgrade skills training) is not eligible to be served under this SGA.

-C.3e Unemployed Individuals: The count of the total number of new participants who are considered unemployed, as defined, at the time of participation.
+C.3e Unemployed Individuals: The count of the total number of new participants who are considered unemployed, as defined, at the time of participation, and are not reported in C.3g Long-Term Unemployed.
+An unemployed individual is an individual who is without a job for fewer than 27 consecutive weeks (not long-term unemployed), is not underemployed,, and who wants and is available to work.
+Dislocated workers that received services financially assisted under WIA section 133(b)(2)(A) may be included in this definition, if they meet the criteria for unemployed.

 C.3f Dislocated Workers: The count of the total number of new participants who were dislocated, as defined, at the time of participation.
 A Dislocated Worker is a participant that received services financially assisted under WIA section 133(b)(2)(A).

 C.3g Long-term Unemployed: The count of the total number of new participants who were considered long-term unemployed, as defined, at the time of participation.
-A Long-term unemployed individual is a participant that is without a job for 27 weeks or more and wants and is available to work.
-They may also be considered Long-term unemployed if the individual is without a job and meets the other conditions established in the SGA for unemployed, long-term unemployed individuals:
+A Long-term unemployed individual is a participant that is without a job for 27 consecutive weeks or more.
+They may also be considered Long-term unemployed if the individual is without a job and meets the other conditions established in the SGA for underemployed, long-term unemployed individuals:

+* Lost their job during or after the recent recession (commencing December 1, 2007 forward), and have exhausted or nearly exhausted unemployment benefits (if they were eligible to receive such benefits); and

+* Underemployed individuals who lost their job during or after the recent recession and have obtained only episodic, short-term, or part-time employment but have not yet reconnected with a full-time job commensurate with the individual’s level of education, skills, and previous wage or salary earned prior to the individual’s loss of permanent employment.

+Dislocated workers that received services financially assisted under WIA section 133(b)(2)(A) may be included in this definition, if they meet the criteria for long-term unemployed.

-* Lost their job during the recent recession (commencing January 1, 2008 forward), and have exhausted unemployment benefitsC.4a High School Graduate or Equivalent: The count of the total number of new participants who have obtained a high school diploma or equivalent at the time of participation.
+C.4a High School Graduate or Equivalent: The count of the total number of new participants who have obtained a high school diploma or equivalent at the time of participation.

 C.4b 1-4 Years or More of College, or Full-time Technical or Vocational School: The count of the total number of new participants that have 1-4 years or more years of college, full-time technical or vocational school, and have not attained a certificate or degree at the time of participation.

+C.4b.i Postsecondary Education Certificate or Diploma (non-degree): The count of the total number of new participants who have obtained a postsecondary certificate or diploma (non-degree) and have not attained a degree at the time of participation.